fullon-labs/flon-core/docs/01_node/03_plugins/trace_api_plugin/index.md

 The data log begins with a basic header that includes versioning information about the data stored in the log. `block_trace_v0` includes the block ID, block number, previous block ID, the production timestamp, the producer that signed the block, and the actual trace data. `block_trace_v1` adds both merkle root hashes for the list of transactions and the list of actions included in the block as well as the production schedule count since genesis.

 The log may include blocks that have been forked out of the blockchain as part of the normal operations of the chain.
 The next entry in the file will always have a block number one higher than the previous one or the same number or less because of forking.
 Every trace entry will have a corresponding entry in the corresponding slice file for trace indexes.
-Note that forked blocks can be avoided by running fonod in `read-mode=irreversible`.
+Note that forked blocks can be avoided by running funod in `read-mode=irreversible`.

 #### trace_index&#95;&lt;S&gt;-&lt;E&gt;.log